Main Content start here

 End User Insights

-The commercial segment in Saudi Arabia facility management market in 2024 on account of large-scale development of commercial real estate projects.
+The commercial segment accounted for a significant share of the Saudi Arabia facility management market in 2024, largely on account of large-scale development of commercial real estate projects.
 Saudi Arabia has been actively diversifying its economy away from oil dependency, with a strong focus on the commercial sector.
 As part of its Vision 2030 plan, the Kingdom has been encouraging investments in commercial infrastructure, including office buildings, retail spaces, and business parks.
-This economic diversification has resulted in a robust demand for facility management services within the commercial sector.
+This economic diversification has resulted in robust demand for facility management services within the commercial sector.

 Download Free Sample Report